goodguyry/goodguyry.me/_posts/2015-01-23-multi-tenant-wordpress.md

 As mentioned, the core WordPress files should be moved into versioned directories outside of the site&rsquo;s root.
 We then symlink the version directory to the site's root.

-{% codeblock "Symlink the core WordPress files to the site&rsquo;s root" %}
+{% figure "Symlink the core WordPress files to the site&rsquo;s root" %}
 {% highlight shell-session %}
 ln -s /opt/wordpress/4.1/ /path/to/site/wordpress
 {% endhighlight %}
-{% endcodeblock %}
+{% endfigure %}

 **Copy** index.php from <code class="path">/opt/wordpress/4.1/</code> to the site&rsquo;s root directory and edit the last line to add the <code class="path">wordpress</code> symlinked directory.

-{% codeblock 'Tell WordPress where to find itself' %}
+{% figure 'Tell WordPress where to find itself' %}
 {% highlight php %}
 <?php
 // Loads the WordPress Environment and Template require( dirname( __FILE__ ) . '/wordpress/wp-blog-header.php' );
 ?>
 {% endhighlight %}
-{% endcodeblock %}
+{% endfigure %}

 #### Move wp-content